Methodology

 Anything not on this table is either not in this report or requires an explicit methodological disclosure in the section that uses it.

-Last updated: 2026-05-11.
-This methodology page reflects the analytical state after Sprint 4 (seven cell-level findings + recommendations) and Sprint 5 Day 2 (build-time precomputation for demo reliability — every numeric claim on every finding page now traces to deterministic JSON regenerable from the manifest at scripts/precompute/manifest.py).
-Subsequent refinements (additional CVAP vintages, broader race-disaggregated validation, updated effect-size literature, Phase 1 interactive cell-explorer) will be noted in commit history and reflected here as they land.
+Last updated: 2026-06-22.
+This methodology page reflects the current analytical state — seven group-level findings + recommendations, with build-time precomputation, so every numeric claim on every finding page traces to deterministic JSON regenerable from the manifest at scripts/precompute/manifest.py.
+Subsequent refinements (additional CVAP vintages, broader race-disaggregated validation, updated effect-size literature, Phase 1 interactive group-explorer) will be noted in commit history and reflected here as they land.